Kiran Bedi Biography

 About Kiran Bedi

-The first woman to join the coveted Indian Police Service (IPS) in 1972, Kiran Bedi, was born on 9 June 1949 in Amritsar, Punjab.
+The first woman to join the coveted Indian Police Service (IPS) in 1972, Kiran Bedi, was born on June 9, 1949, in Amritsar, Punjab.
 She has had an illustrious career, earning widespread adulation for her no-nonsense attitude and devotion to her work.
-She served as police advisor in the United Nations peacekeeping department and was honored with the UN medal for her outstanding service.
-She earned the nickname ‘Crane Bedi’ for towing away the then Indian PM Indira Gandhi’s car for parking violation.
+She served as police advisor in the United Nations peacekeeping department and was honoured with the UN medal for her outstanding service.
+She earned the nickname ‘Crane Bedi’ for towing away the then Indian PM Indira Gandhi’s car for the parking violation.

 Kiran Bedi did her schooling from Sacred Heart Convent School, Amritsar, Punjab from 1955-1964.
 She then graduated in English (1964-68) from Government College for Women, Amritsar, Punjab.
 Later, she secured a master’s degree in Political Science from Punjab University, Chandigarh.
-This gutsy police officer went on to secure an LL.B degree in 1988 from Delhi University and a Ph.D. on the subject ‘Drug Abuse and Domestic Voilence’ from the Indian Institute of Technology, New Delhi, in 1993,even while she was in service.
+This gutsy police officer went on to secure an LL.B degree in 1988 from Delhi University and a Ph.D. on the subject ‘Drug Abuse and Domestic Violence’ from the Indian Institute of Technology, New Delhi, in 1993, even while she was in service.

 Kiran Bedi was born to Prakash Lal Peshawaria and Prem Lata Peshawaria in Amritsar, Punjab.
 She has three sisters named Shashi, Reeta and Anu.
 All the four sisters excelled in their chosen vocations and have contributed to their respective fields.
 Kiran is married to Brij Bedi, a university tennis player, textile engineer by profession and a renowned social activist.
 They have a daughter, Saina, who is married to Ruzbeh N. Bharucha, a journalist by profession.